esabelhaus/100-days-of-code/log.md

 **Thoughts**: I've got a few ideas of how I'd like to lay things out, maybe I can get a logo made on fiverr

 **Link(s) to work**: [sabel.haus](https://github.com/esabelhaus/sabel.haus)

+### Day 22: Jan 24, 2017

+**Today's Progress**: I worked on homework for my comp sci class tonight, got a start by copying in the boiler plate code provided from my professor, tweaked a few things, created a font, tomorrow I'll redo things from the boiler plate to match my theme.

+**Thoughts**: This class has been pretty straight forward so far, and a bit nicer than the computer graphics class I took last semester.

+**Link(s) to work**: [sabel.haus](https://github.com/esabelhaus-homework/SabelhausCMSC325/tree/proj1)